Chocolate Chip Shortbread - traditional Scottish shortbread with chocolate chunks for a tasty twist on an old classic.

 - Flour - All-purpose flour (plain flour) is best for making shortbread.

-- Sugar - Use white granulated sugar or superfine sugar.
+- Sugar - Use white granulated sugar (caster sugar in the UK).
 White sugar is classic, but you can replace some of the sugar with brown sugar for a slightly different flavor.

 - Butter - Use high-quality salted butter - European style will give the best flavor as it has a higher fat content.
 If you only have unsalted butter, add ½ teaspoon of salt to the flour.